pure-data/deken/docs/packaging.md

 See `deken --help` for more information on how to use the tool.

-### Note
+!!! note

     Before you upload a package, please make sure that the detected architectures in the generated package match your expectations
     (esp. if you are building for a non-mainstream architecture).

 ## Upload the package